 =IF(COUNTIFS($B$5:$B$12;"*"&C5)=1;"Full Name Is Found";"Full Name not Found")

-- COUNTIFS($B$5:$B$12;”*”&C5): In the first portion, we will find the range of the cells which we want to check with the condition.
+- COUNTIFS($B$5:$B$12;”*”&C5): In the first portion, we will find the range of the cells that we want to check with the condition.

 - IF(COUNTIFS($B$5:$B$12;”*”&C5)=1; “Full Name Is Found”; “Full Name not Found”): This portion will apply the proper criteria in the formula.

-Lastly, we will try to find a partial match within two columns by using the AGGREGATE function as well.
 Microsoft Excel functions like SUM, COUNT, LARGE and MAX won’t function if a range contains errors.
 However, you can quickly solve this by using the AGGREGATE function.
-This article will show you how to aggregate data in Excel.

 AGGREGATE Function: Syntax and Arguments